yoasyo25/career-development-curriculum/module_four/negotiations.md

   How would you handle an offer like this?

+    #### You Do
+  Spend some time thinking about this example offer, and write in your journal some things that you want to consider if this was offered to you.

   * Take at least 24 hours: When you receive an offer, do not accept on the spot.
 You don't even have to negotiate on the spot.
 Say, *"Thank you so much for this opportunity!
 I need to take some time to review the offer (you can say with your partner, mentor, etc. if you don't feel comfortable leaving it open ended).
 Could you send me the offer in writing so I can review it?"*
     * You want to sound excited and interested, but you're also biding your time, so you can you consider any other offers and think this through
   * Consider all pieces of the offer and weigh the pros and cons; is there more value in negotiating another part of the offer than salary?